annshiv/python-projects/README.md

 # python-projects
-In this Repository, You will get my projects of python.
+In this repository, You will get my projects of python.

 ## What I did